-Sometimes, one spouse has incurred a huge tax debt (for instance, by failing to report income) that the other spouse did not consent to and knows nothing about.
+Many people wonder, "If my husband owes taxes do they come after me?"
+In some cases, the IRS offers something called "innocent spouse."
+Sometimes, one spouse has incurred a huge tax debt – by failing to report income, for example – that the other spouse did not consent to or knows nothing about.
 This "innocent spouse" can apply for innocent spouse relief from the IRS.
 However, the innocent spouse must be able to prove the error on the joint return was entirely due to her spouse's omission, that she had no idea the tax owed was understated, and that joint liability would be unfair to her.

 2018 Taxes and Estate Taxes

 Although the changes in tax laws under the Tax Cuts and Jobs Act won't affect any back taxes you owe, it's important to note some of the changes it brings for estate planning.
 Your spouse can leave beneficiaries up to $11.18 million tax free.

 If you're still filing 2017 taxes, you'll need to ensure recipients claim any amount gifted over $5.49 million, since the lower amount applied in 2017.
 If you are filing taxes for your deceased spouse, you'll also need to pay close attention to the filing deadlines for estates.
 Those can vary depending on whether your estate goes by a fiscal year or calendar year, which is often chosen based on the death date of the deceased within the tax year in question.